omartgabr/omartgabr/README.md

 I also minor in Physics where I took courses involving coding and simulating physical environments.

 I'm interested in pursuing a career in quantitative finance, and currently applying to MFE/MQF degree programs.
-I hope to build my current skillset in becoming a quantitative developer upon graduation.
+I hope to build my current skillset in becoming a quantitative developer.

 I started coding about 3 years ago in Python, and slowly worked my way towards C++.
 Now, I practice both and will soon learn to start integrating them in the same program.
 I also have been practicing R and SQL, but just a little less than the former two.